LittleBlondeDevil/TruckDevil/README.md

 devil = truckDevil.TruckDevil('COM7', 115200, 250000)
 ```

-The serial port could be 'COMX' on Windows or '/dev/ttyX' on Linux, corresponding to the port that the M2 is connected to
+The serial port could be 'COMX' on Windows or '/dev/ttyX' on Linux, corresponding to the port that the M2 is connected to.
 The serial baud rate is defaulted to 115200, unless the truckDevil_sketch firmware file has been modified.
 The CAN baud rate is dependent on the CANBUS that the M2 is connected to.